 Overview of React

-React is a JavaScript library developed by Facebook for creating dynamic web applications.
+React is a JavaScript library developed by Facebook to create dynamic web applications.
 It enables developers to create reusable UI components, efficiently manage state, and update the user interface effectively.
-Understanding the core principles of React, such as components, props, state, and lifecycle methods, is crucial for React interview coding questions.
+Understanding the core principles of React, such as components, props, state, and lifecycle methods, is crucial for react interview coding questions.

 1. What is React?